 If it weren’t for this stage, not many folks would end up with any kind of addiction to gambling.
-The winning stage is defined by its name, as it develops as a result of experiencing at least one lucky break.
-This is where the casual player decides that he or she has a gift from the gods, and that gift is the golden touch of knowing how to outsmart the system in a way that will consistently result in a payoff.
-Whether that gift is considered as luck or skill, it is virtually assured to be one that resembles the cautionary tale of King Midas.
-The very thing which is providing the gambler with joy and prosperity, at this stage, will be what brings grief, in the next.
+The winning stage is defined by its name, as it develops from experiencing at least one lucky break.
+This is where the casual player decides that they have a gift from the gods, and that gift is the golden touch of knowing how to outsmart the system in a way that will consistently result in a payoff.
+Whether that gift is considered luck or skill, it is virtually assured to resemble the cautionary tale of King Midas.
+The very thing which is providing the gambler with joy and prosperity at this stage will be what brings grief in the next.

 Stage Two: Losing

 Just when feeling secure about the ability to solve all financial and social problems through successful gambling takes root, the gambler will inevitably run into some rough seas.
 The level of dedication to the belief that the next win is just around the corner will dictate how rough these seas can get before the gambler realizes that a lifeboat is needed.
-Unfortunately, the common response to a losing streak is to choose to believe that the storm of bad luck will pass quickly, and the sunshine of winning is sure to return.
-In spite of rational odds being against a rebound, the gambler will press onward and will persist in digging the hole of debt even deeper.
+Unfortunately, the common response to a losing streak is to believe that the storm of bad luck will pass quickly and the sunshine of winning is sure to return.
+Despite rational odds being against a rebound, the gambler will press onward and persist in digging the debt hole even deeper.

 Stage Three: Desperation

-At some point along the slippery, downward, the slope of a losing streak, it will begin to become apparent that no lucky break is making an appearance.
+At some point along the slippery, downward slope of a losing streak, it will become apparent that no lucky break is making an appearance.
 Rather than cutting losses, a person with a gambling addiction will choose to double down.
-The long-term prudence of keeping money sitting in a savings account will take a back seat to use that stash to fund the habit.
+The long-term prudence of keeping money sitting in a savings account will take a back seat to using that stash to fund the habit.
 If money hasn’t already been borrowed toward funding the pot by this point, the requests for loans from friends, family members, and banks will start.
 The desperation stage of gambling addiction can prompt even an honest person to lie and steal in the hopes that all will be paid back, eventually.
-All the while, the desperate gambler will be arguing with a little voice that is screaming at him or her to stop.
+All the while, the desperate gambler will be arguing with a little voice screaming at them to stop.

 Stage Four: Hopelessness

 A person who has reached this lowest stage has come to realize that there are no amount of schemes, bargaining chips, or negotiations that will reverse the damage.
-It is at this point that some will be tempted to entertain the idea of simply escaping it all through planning a suicide.
-It is important to realize that this level of hopelessness is actually the place where genuine change can begin.
-We often have to stop thrashing around in our misguided pool of ideas before we can be assisted out of the drowning.
+At this point, some will be tempted to entertain the idea of simply escaping it all by planning suicide.
+It is important to realize that this level of hopelessness is where genuine change can begin.
+We often have to stop thrashing around in our misguided pool of ideas before we can be assisted out of drowning.

 Treatment for Gambling Addiction